-- 9.-(1) An application for an adoption order may be made in accordance with this Act- - (a) solely by a person; - (b) jointly by a husband and wife; or - (c) by a married person whose spouse is the parent of the child. - (2) A prospective adoptive parent, and in the case of a couple, each of the prospective parents, must be required to be- - (a) a resident in Fiji for at least 3 continuous months immediately preceding the application; - (b) 25 years of age or older; - (c) of good character and fit and proper to be entrusted with full parental responsibilities and rights in respect of the child; - (d) willing and able to undertake, exercise and maintain those responsibilities and rights; and - (e) properly assessed by a welfare officer for compliance with paragraphs (a) to (d). - (3) The court must not issue an adoption order in favour of a husband and wife unless they have been married for a continuous period of not less than 2 years immediately before the application for the adoption order.
+- 9.-(1) An application for an adoption order may be made in accordance with this Act- - (a) solely by a person; - (b) jointly by a couple; or - (c) by a married person whose spouse is the parent of the child. - (2) A prospective adoptive parent, and in the case of a couple, each of the prospective parents, must be- - (a) a Fijian citizen who has been residing in the country for at least 3 consecutive months immediately before the application; - (b) in the case of a person who is not a Fijian citizen, a resident in Fiji for at least 12 consecutive months immediately before the application; - (c) 25 years of age or older; - (d) of good character and fit and proper to be entrusted with full parental responsibilities and rights in respect of the child; - (e) willing and able to undertake, exercise and maintain those responsibilities and rights; and - (f) properly assessed by a welfare officer for compliance with paragraphs (a) to (e). - (3) The court must not issue an adoption order in favour of a husband and wife or a couple in a de facto relationship unless they have been married for a consecutive period of not less than 2 years immediately before the application for the adoption order. - (4) The court must not issue an adoption order in favour of one person who is married or is in a de facto relationship unless the person's spouse consents in writing to the application for the adoption order, provided that the court may dispense with any consent required by this subsection if satisfied that the person whose consent is to be dispensed with cannot be found or is incapable of giving such consent or that the spouses have separated and are living apart and that the separation is likely to be permanent.

-- (4) The court must not issue an adoption order in favour of one person who is married unless the person's spouse consents in writing to the application for the adoption order, provided that the court may dispense with any consent required by this subsection if satisfied that the person whose consent is to be dispensed with cannot be found or is incapable of giving such consent or that the spouses have separated and are living apart and that the separation is likely to be permanent. - (5) The court must not issue an adoption order in favour of a step-parent of a child unless- - (a) the child is at least 5 years old; - (b) the step-parent has lived with the child and the child's birth parent for a continuous period of not less than 3 months immediately before the application for the adoption order; and - (c) specific consent to the adoption of the child by the step-parent has been given in accordance with this Act by the appropriate persons.
+- (5) The court must not issue an adoption order in favour of a step-parent of a child unless- - (a) the child is at least 5 years old; - (b) the step-parent has lived with the child and the child's birth parent for a continuous period of not less than 3 months immediately before the application for the adoption order; and - (c) specific consent to the adoption of the child by the step-parent has been given in accordance with this Act by the appropriate persons.